opme/motor-driver/opm-inline/README.md

 # Design Discussion

 The TMC6200 IC current sensing is limited to 10A.
 The thermal design of the PCB is also designed for 10A max current.
+The 10A limit is chosen to allow full SMT and single side hole through components with 1oz copper.

+Heatsink over the gate driver and mosfets is required over a certain current.
+28x28x20 is a standard heat sink size and is added to the pcb using silicon thermal glue.

 Initial parts were selected based on the Trinamic reference designs that I have copied into this git repo.